KaiWoessner/RidgeDetector/README.md

 # RidgeDetectorProject
-The goal of this project is to implement a Canny-inspired ridge detector.
-This can be accomplished by following the pipeline: apply a smoothing filter, apply the 3 hessian masks, apply non-maximum suppression and finally apply hysteresis thresholding.
+This project implements a Canny-inspired ridge detector using a workflow of smoothing, hessian filtering, non-maximum suppression, and hysteresis thresholding.